 The Return on Investment or ROI as people often say is the annual profit (the income less the costs of running) that is generated by a property, divided by the cash you put into the property.

 When we talk about scaling your property portfolio we mean growing the number of assets owned.
-Many investors might own one investment property, the team at Thirlmere Deacon are usually called upon to help investors take the next step and scale their property portfolio.
+Many investors might own one investment property, but the team at Thirlmere Deacon are usually called upon to help investors take the next step and scale their property portfolio.

 Seed capital is the term used when referring to the money initially raised to begin a project.

-Serviced accommodation is the name given to fully furnished properties which are available to let on both a long term or short term basis, but not as an assured tenancy – serviced accommodation is more akin to the set-up of a hotel but is a home from home setting.
+Serviced accommodation is the name given to fully furnished properties which are available to let on both a long-term or short-term basis, but not as an assured tenancy – serviced accommodation is more akin to the set-up of a hotel but is a home-from-home setting.

 Serviced accommodation will often have a broader range of facilities including a full equipped kitchen and are generally larger than a hotel room equivalent.